jakearchibald/navigation-transitions/README.md

 });
 ```

-# Rendering
+# Rendering & interactivity

 During the transition, the document with the highest `z-index` on the `documentElement` will render on top.
 If `z-index`es are equal, the entering document will render on top.
+Both `documentElement`s will be a stacking context.

 If the background of html/body is transparent, the underlying document will be visible through it.
-If neither document renders something for a given pixel, the browser's default background is shown (usually white).
+Beneath both documents is the browser's default background (usually white).

-During the transition, the render-box of the documents will be limited to the viewport size.
+During the transition, the render-box of the documents will be clipped to the viewport size.
 This means `html { transform: translate(0, -20px); }` on the top document will leave a 20 pixel gap at the bottom, though which the bottom document will be visible.
 After the transition, rendering would switch back to the regular model.

-We must guarantee that the new document shouldn't visibly appear until `event.window`'s reactions have completed.
+We must guarantee that the new document doesn't visibly appear until `event.window`'s reactions have completed.

+As for interactivity, both documents will be at least scrollable, although developers could prevent this using `pointer-events: none` or similar.

 Apologies for the hand-waving.